The Revengers' Comedies: World Premiere Reviews

 Dual Duel (by Michael Billington)

-The Revengers' Comedies, currently receiving its premiere at the Stephen Joseph Theatre in the Round, Scarborough.
+"Alan Ayckbourn celebrates his half-century this year with a six-hour play in two parts, The Revengers' Comedies, currently receiving its premiere at the Stephen Joseph Theatre in the Round, Scarborough.
 It is a remarkable event, but not even my belief that Ayckbourn is the best comic dramatist the world has seen since Goldoni can blind me to the fact that, on this occasion, the brilliance of the first play is not quite sustained in the second.

-Strangers on a Train: that of a chance encounter that leads to an unfortunate agreement to swap murders.
+Ayckbourn takes as his premise an idea that triggered the Patricia Highsmith novel and Hitchcock movie Strangers on a Train: that of a chance encounter that leads to an unfortunate agreement to swap murders.
 The twin protagonists meet at midnight on Albert Bridge where they are both contemplating suicide.
 Henry Bell is a sad, divorced, middle-aged man who has recently been ousted from his job by a pushy upstart called Bruce Tick.
 By contrast, his suicidal companion, Karen Knightly, is a bright, wealthy country girl who lives in a 58-room mansion but whose married farmer-lover has recently been lured back home by his apparently scheming wife Imogen.

 Henry and Karen both talk idly of revenge; but it is she who comes up with the menacing idea that she will ruin (if not actually kill) the dreaded Mr Tick while Henry will take care of the rural hussy.